samssiq/samssiq/README.md

 My name is Sara, and I am a Computer Science undergraduate.
 I am really interested about DevOps, Networking, Cybersecurity and SysAdmin, but now I am trying to get better at developing applications too.

 I currently work with IaaS and security with SPIRE in a research project at my university, and I am doing some personal projects in the meantime.
-I'll upload my personal repositories here at my page but sometimes my college projects will pop here too.
+I'll upload my personal repositories here at my page but sometimes my college projects will pop  too.

 ***
 ### Languages and tools